Review – It’s Not Really a Reset if you remember it

 Efficient, but with little bedside manner, Marisol even jokes about disabling Polly Porter while Porter is undergoing surgery.
-Boris is, of course, horrified, and so she does nothing.
+Of course this horrifies Boris, and so she does nothing.
 But he begins to have some doubts.

 When the Perfectionists need for her to be an assassin, she eagerly does her job, or tries to, consequences be damned.
 A major timeline change even occurs, during You Mixed-Up Siciliano, because she is too busy wreaking havoc that she does not bother to protect the timeline.
 For Marisol, that’s a job for someone other than her.

 Boris is less of a relationship than he is a job for her to do.
-Marisol has already been hired by the Perfectionists, and so her task is to seduce Boris.
+Marisol already works for the Perfectionists, and so her task is to seduce Boris.
 This she does at a medical conference.
 Soon enough, he’s wrapped around her little finger.
 All she has to do is allude to the idea of sleeping with him and he’ll come running.
 Despite his marriage, he does not care about anyone else.

 As for Marisol, she behaves a lot more like a hooker and does not care for Boris one whit.
 Her mistake, as she blackmails him, is telling him so.
 And he makes sure that that’s the last mistake she ever makes.

 Marisol’s theme is Venus.
-There is every reason why, one of the first times she’s seen, Shocking Blue‘s version is being played.
-And one of the last times she’s seen, Bananarama’s version is played.
+There is every reason why, one of the first times she shows up, you hear Shocking Blue‘s version.
+And one of the last times she shows up, you hear Bananarama’s version.

 There are no impediments to Marisol’s existence on the other side of a proverbial pond.